Chen Fuliang: Historiography

 Chen Fuliang built on Lu Zuqian's research methods for interpreting the Zuo Zhuan and developed a guideline called the "Penetration of Worldly Changes" (通世變) from the Yongjia School.
-In his work Chunqiu Houzhuan (Later Commentary on Spring and Autumn Annals), he used these guidelines to narrate and interpret events from the Spring and Autumn Period, focusing on clarifying textual differences in the Chunqiu and seeking its true meanings in praise and criticism of the chronicle.
-Using this approach, Chen continued the tradition of interpreting the Classics from the Han Dynasty but also reflected the unique academic style of the Yongjia School in studying both the Classics and history.
+In his work Chunqiu Houzhuan (Later Commentary on Spring and Autumn Annals), he used these guidelines to narrate and interpret events from the Spring and Autumn Period, focusing on clarifying textual differences in the Chunqiu and studying the praises and criticisms made with regards to this chronicle.
+Using this approach, he continued the tradition of interpreting the Classics from the Han Dynasty while reflecting the unique academic style of the Yongjia School.
 He was motivated by his dissatisfaction with Neo-Confucian scholars who emphasized metaphysical concepts like "heavenly principles vs. human desires" in relation to the Chunqiu.
 Instead, he focused on understanding the Chunqiu through practical changes in the world.

 By addressing the problematic interpretations of the Cheng Sect, his ideas became widely accepted and helped improve his reputation in academia.